malahx/QuickMods/QuickConstruct/README.md

 #### How to uninstall it?

-Delete the QuickMods/QuickModsInfo folder in your KSP/GameData folder.
+Delete the QuickMods/QuickConstruct folder in your KSP/GameData folder.

 #### Changelog
-1.0.0
+1.0.0 - 2021.09.XX
-	Initial version
+* First release.

 #### Thanks!

-* to all mods developers which make this game really huge,
+* to all mod developers which make this game really huge,
-* to Squad for this awesome game.
+* and to Squad for this awesome game.

 #### Links